1. Viktor Axelsen (Yonex)

 Racket: Astrox 100zz Navy Blue

 Shi has a blend of power and agility and his chances are strong if he can maintain his form.
-A bit of an underachiever considering the skills possessed, but long absences and living in the shadow of legends like Lin Dan and Chen Long haven’t helped.
-Shi Yu Qi has everything a player has ever needed to succeed, and is the one player in the draw no one wants to face thanks to his low seeding.
-He has semi-finals and one final to date in 2023.
-But seems to relish the underdog status.
+A bit of an underachiever considering the skills he possesses, but long absences from competitions and living in the shadow of legends like Lin Dan and Chen Long haven’t helped.
+Shi Yu Qi has everything a player has ever needed to succeed, and will be a tricky opponent early in the tournament thanks to his low seeding.
+He has played in one final to date in 2023, but he seems to relish the underdog status.

 Strings: BG80 Power